bsg-idea/bsg_sky130_designs/rtl2gds_testsuite/README.md

 <h2> *This work was part of Google Summer of Code 2021* </h2>

 Each folder is a design that can be put through the openlane flow just by placing it in the 'designs' folder in the OpenLane directory structure.
-This process is automated with a 'Makefile' so that you dont have to bother about the specifics.
+All of that is automated with a 'Makefile' so that you dont have to bother about the specifics.

 The stable version of OpenLane frozen by efabless for the 2021 MPW-TWO tapeout shuttle is used throughout.

+Tools:
+* OpenLane
+* BSG fakeram generator

+Designs:
+* bsg_fakeram_wrapper
+* bsg_realram_wrapper
+* bsg_manycore_withfakeram
+* bsg_manycore_withrealsram
+* black_parrot_fe
+* black_parrot

 To setup and run designs through OpenLane:
 1) Clone and install OpenLane and bsg fakeram generator: